alaawahba13/MCU-Drivers/STM32_Drivers/README.md

 # STM32 Drivers

 This repository contains a collection of drivers for STM32 microcontrollers.
-The drivers are designed to work with the STM32CubeIDE development environment and have been tested on a variety of STM32 boards, including the STM32F4-Discovery and the Nucleo-F401RE.
+The drivers are designed to work with the STM32CubeIDE development environment and have been tested on a variety of STM32 boards.

 ## Getting Started